LiuLabUB/SAPPER/SNV-calling-AS-binding-prediction/src/README.rst

 ```

-Then Compile SNVAS
+Then Compile SNVAS and SNVAS_filter
 ~~~~~~~~~~~~~~~~~~

 ```
 $ make
 ```

-You will have executable binary files 'SNVAS' under the current src directory.
-Now copy/move it to one of your PATH such as /usr/loca/bin.
+You will have executable binary files 'SNVAS' and 'SNVAS_filter' under the current src directory.
+Now copy/move them to one of your PATH such as /usr/loca/bin.

 ```
 $ mv SNVAS /usr/local/bin
+$ mv SNVAS_filter /usr/local/bin
 ```

 Usage